replit/replit-py/docs/web_tutorial.rst

 Code can operate with HTTP in one of two ways:

-1. Code can serve HTTP requests.
+1. Code can serve HTTP requests: a website
-2. Code can consume HTTP responses.
+2. Code can consume HTTP responses: a browser

-These operations are not mutually exclusive, however.
-A web applications can (and often do) perform both operations simultaneously.
-An example of this is when a website serving incoming requests makes external calls to backing APIs it is using to power it’s user experience.
-You’ll see an example of this in the working demo we’ll link to in the end!

 HTTP Requests
 ~~~~~~~~~~~~~

 If you think you aren’t familiar with the concept of an actual HTTP
-request, you may actually be mistaken!
+request, you may be mistaken!
 Here’s an overt example:

 .. image:: _static/404.png